-Air Assault School is a ten-day course of instruction that teaches Air Assault techniques.
-It's also one of the most physically challenging ten days in the Army.
+Air Assault School is a 10-day course of instruction that teaches Air Assault techniques.
+It's also one of the most physically challenging 10 days in the Army.

-Prior to AAS, you have to pass the Army PFT (plus pull-ups), perform a 12-mile unit march under three hours, and navigate the TAAS obstacle course successfully to qualify for Air Assault Training.
-Pack this into a ten-day school where you learn how to prepare helicopters for carrying Army equipment and personnel, and you have one challenging course of instruction.
+Prior to AAS, you have to pass the Army physical fitness test (plus pull-ups), perform a 12-mile unit march under three hours and navigate the obstacle course successfully to qualify for Air Assault Training.
+Pack this into a 10-day school where you learn how to prepare helicopters for carrying Army equipment and personnel, and you have one challenging course of instruction.

-You will have daily PT of pullups, pushups, situps, and runs of up to four miles.
-You will also have to do a six-mile foot march with gear within 1.5 hours.
+You will have daily PT of pull-ups, push-ups, sit-ups and runs of up to four miles.
+You also will have to do a six-mile foot march with gear within 1.5 hours.
 At the end of training, the students must complete a 12-mile foot march with gear within three hours in order to graduate.
-The good news is this challenging course is only ten days long.
-So, if you think you are going to attend the school in order to get into better shape, think again.
+The good news is this challenging course is only 10 days long.
+So if you think you are going to attend the school in order to get into better shape, think again.
 Ten days is not enough to get into shape.
-In fact, you will likely injure yourself if you attend instruction in less than top physical shape.
+In fact, you likely will injure yourself if you attend instruction in less than top physical shape.

-This six-week program will help you with meet these challenges, but here are some great workouts to help with the runs, PTs, and long foot marches as organized in the Six Week AAS Preparation Workout Plan:
+This six-week program will help you with meeting these challenges, but here are some great workouts to help with the runs, PTs, and long foot marches as organized in the six-week AAS preparation workout plan:

-Running and Foot marches - the only way to succeed at these events is to practice these events at least six to eight weeks prior to the course start date.
+Running and foot marches: The only way to succeed at these events is to practice these events at least 6-8 weeks before the course start date.

-Repeat 8 times - Sprint 200m - Jog 200m - Jog 1 mile at goal pace for 2 mile run
+Jog 1 mile at goal pace for 2-mile run

-Foot marches should be done 1-3 times a week for at least six weeks prior to the AAS:
+Foot marches should be done 1-3 times a week for at least six weeks before the AAS:

 |Week 1 2 days a week||Week 2 2 days a week||Week 3 2 days a week||Week 4 3 days a week||Week 5 3 days a week||Week 6 2 days a week|